Ulises-ICM-UPC/UDrone/README.md

 ## License

-UCalib is released under a [AGPL-3.0 license](https://github.com/Ulises-ICM-UPC/UDrone/blob/master/LICENSE).
+UDrone is released under a [AGPL-3.0 license](https://github.com/Ulises-ICM-UPC/UDrone/blob/master/LICENSE).
 If you use UDrone in an academic work, please cite:

     @Article{rs13010150,
       AUTHOR = {Simarro, Gonzalo and Calvete, Daniel and Plomaritis, Theocharis A. and Moreno-Noguer, Francesc and Giannoukakou-Leontsini, Ifigeneia and Montes, Juan and Durán, Ruth},